curityio/istio-demo-installation/README.md

 - ./create-cluster.sh

-Then view ingress and egress gateways which are used instead of the default Kubernetes ingress:
+Then view some overview details of the Istio system:

 - kubectl get all -n istio-system
 - kubectl -n istio-system describe service istio-ingressgateway